Maynard, Massachusetts: The Maynard family

 John Maynard, born 1598, emigrated from England with his wife Elizabeth (Ashton) Maynard around 1635.
 Five generations later, Isaac Maynard was operating a mill in Marlborough.
 When he died in 1820 at age 41 his teenage son, Amory Maynard, took over the family business.
 The City of Boston bought Amory's water rights to Fort Meadow Pond in 1846.
 He partnered with William Knight to start up a woolen mill operation on the Assabet River.
 Amory and his wife Mary (Priest) Maynard had three sons: Lorenzo (1829–1904), William (1833–1906) and Harlan (1843–1861).
 Amory managed the mill from 1847 to 1885 (Knight retired in 1852).
 Lorenzo took over from 1885 to 1898.
 William had less to do with the family business—he lived in Boston a while, then Maynard again, then off to Pasadena, California, in 1885 for reasons of ill health (possibly tuberculosis).
 He recovered and moved back east to Worcester in 1888 for the remainder of his life.
 Harlan died at age 18.

 Lorenzo married Lucy Davidson and had five children, but all of them died without issue—the four daughters passing away before their parents.
 William married Mary Adams and had seven children.
 Descendants of two—Harlan James and Lessie Louise—are alive today, but not living locally.
 William's granddaughter, Mary Augusta Sanderson, who died in 1947, was the last descendant to live in Maynard.

 The Maynard Crypt is a prominent feature on the north side of Glenwood Cemetery, within sight of passers-by on Route 27.
 It is an imposing earth-covered mound with a granite facade facing the road.
 The mound is 90 ft across and about 12 ft tall.
 The stonework facade is approximately 30 ft across.
 The ceiling of the crypt has a glass skylight surmounted by an exterior cone of iron grillwork.
 The granite lintel above the door reads "MAYNARD."
 Chiseled above the lintel are the year 1880 and the Greek letters Alpha and Omega entwined with a Fleur-de-lis Cross.
 Amory Maynard, his wife, Mary, and twenty-one of their descendants or spouses thereof are interred in the crypt.
 At one point in time Amory's first son, Lorenzo, along with Lorenzo's wife and their four daughters, were also in the crypt, but in October 1904 Lorenzo's son arranged to have his six family members moved to a newly constructed mausoleum in Mount Auburn Cemetery, Cambridge, Massachusetts.
 Lorenzo had contracted for the mausoleum while still alive but died before it was completed.
-William, Amory's second son, was buried in the Hope Cemetery, Worcester, along with his wife and four of their seven children.
+William, Amory's second son, was buried in the Hope Cemetery in Worcester, along with his wife and four of their seven children.